initcron/cicd-labs/chapters/dockerjenkins.md

 Objectives:

-  * You will learn how to prepare Jenkins environment to build with docker agent
+  * You will learn how to prepare Jenkins environment to build with a docker agent
   * Refactor Jenkinsfile with docker based agents
-  * Build and test  nodejs, maven and python jobs with docker
+  * Build and test nodejs, maven and python applications with docker

 Steps: